 3. Installing and configuring the SEOBot Monitor plugin

-It's time to install the plugin SEOBot monitor (in the link you can download it from the WordPress repository).
+Now it's time to install the SEOBot monitor plugin (in the link you can download it from the WordPress repository).
 Once installed, the configuration is very simple as it only has four parameters to configure:

 - Google Analytics UA tracking Code.
 Here you will need to enter the tracking ID of the Universal Analytics property you created earlier.